 I remember, although I didn’t know this was him, the first time I came to listen to Luther Vandross‘s specific voice.
-It was some time back in 1980, as the lead vocalist of the Fred Jacques Petrus & Mauro Malavasi produced ‘The Glow Of Love’ album for Italo/US Disco/Funk group Change, left in charge of the title cut and ‘Searching’.
-Two standards that would lead him to break under his own name a year later, after many appearances as a background vocalist for artists such as Quincy Jones on his ‘Best’ Album in 1969 (his first experience of the likes), Carly Simon, Chaka Khan, Bette Midler, Chic and David Bowie among others.
-Not to mention Roberta Flack who would push him to go under his own banner, meanwhile dropping his 2 first albums as a solo artist for Cotillion in 1976 and 1977, and eventually doin’ a cover version of Toto‘s famous ‘Georgy Porgy’ 5 years later with transient outfit Charme on RCA.
+This was some time back in 1980.
+He was then along with Change.
+An Italo/US Disco/Funk group which Jacques Fred Petrus and Mauro Malavasi had put together.
+Singing the lead on their album title track (‘The Glow Of Love’) and ‘Searching’.
+Two standards that would help him to break under his own name a year later, after many appearances as a backing vocalist.
+Be it for Quincy Jones on his ‘Best’ Album in 1969 (his first experience of the likes).
+But also Carly Simon, Chaka Khan, Chic and David Bowie among others.
+Not to mention Roberta Flack who pushed him to go under his own banner.

 “I do not write with the intention to fulfill the expectations of the crowd, nor am I trying to take risks.
 I’m simply doing the things the way I feel, even though they may seem linear to you from an album to another.
 As a matter of fact, who am I supposed to be to you and which kind of risks am I supposed to take???”

 I then happened to mention Will Downing’s latest album at the time… ” Will Downing and I haven’t got anything to do with each other”, he reacted.
 “And that’s the same regarding Freddie Jackson, Alexander 0’ Neal or anyone else… I’m not following a certain path.
 I hate the comparisons.
-Why try to find common points between an artist and another or locate him in regards to another one like say Miles Davis and Herb Alpert?
+Why try to find common points between an artist and another?
+Why trying locate him in regards to another one like say Miles Davis and Herb Alpert?